furzepig/brachistochrone/_posts/writing/2018-05-28-laundryman.md

   Three percent of half a million euros is about ten grand.
 Not bad for a day's work.

-\np But the money doesn't come the next morning.
+But the money doesn't come the next morning.
 In the afternoon, I have a snooze in the workshop and then sit up late, watching Newsnight and then some daft film.
 I must have nodded off